LukeyBSystems/deepstatsdocs/docs/quickstart.md

 When you're done, click the "Generate C# scripts" button.

-### Step 4: Create a StatProperties
-In the same folder as your stat configuration,

-Right click -> Create -> DeepStats -> Stat Properties.
-This is where you will configure any post-processing.

-Use postprocessors to modify the final value of a stat after modifiers.

-Most projects will only need one StatProperties, although it can be useful for debugging to swap this out sometimes, for example if you're testing extreme values of a stat.

-### Step 5: Add a DeepStatsManager to your scene
+### Step 4: Add a DeepStatsManager to your scene
 Open the scene that will be using DeepStats.

 Then in the toolbar at the top of the Unity Editor, Tools -> DeepStats -> Initialise Scene.
-This will add a DeepStatsManager gameObject.
+This will add a DeepStatsManager gameObject and create a starter StatConfiguration object for you in the Assets directory if your project doesn't already have one.

-Open DeepStatsManager, set your StatConfiguration and StatProperties Scriptable Objects in the reference slots.
+Open DeepStatsManager and set your StatConfiguration Scriptable Object in the reference slot.

-### Step 6: Create a script with DeepStats on it
+### Step 5: Create a script with DeepStats on it

 This could be your player, enemies, a weapon, anything.